Skip to main content

 • music

-• “Multiple crashes - these range from trying to load save files where the music just stops and the screen goes black, forcing the program to stop.”
+• “Multiple crashes - these range from trying to load save files where the music just stops and the screen is black and I have to force the program to stop.”

 • “Tried loading up my save game day 2 of launch and I can't even get it to load, just sits in a black loading screen with Norse music.”